 In all of the above cases we will always keep your rights and interests at the forefront to ensure they are not overridden by your own interests or fundamental rights and freedoms.
 You have the right to object to any of this processing at any time.
 If you wish to do this, please use the contact details at the end of this policy.
 Please bear in mind that if you object this may affect our ability to carry out tasks above that are for your benefit.

 There are certain circumstances under which we may disclose your personal information to third parties.
 These are as follows:

-To our own service providers who may process data on our behalf and on our instructions (for example Mailchimp, our ticketing system software provider Tickets Ignite and web designers Root Studio).
+To our own service providers who may process data on our behalf and on our instructions (for example Mailchimp, ticketing system software providers e.g. Tickets Ignite and web designers Root Studio).
 In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.

 Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies).

 Our website contains links to third-party websites.
 Once you leave our website, you should note that we have no control over the content or policies of the third-party website.
 We would recommend that you exercise caution and look at any privacy statement applicable to the website in question.